Yashaswitir28/2015-Flight-Delay-Data-Analysis/README.md

 **Question 4: How many flights were cancelled in 2015?
 What % of cancellations were due to weather?
 What % were due to the Airline/Carrier?**

-Answer: About 90 thousand flights were canceled in 2015.
+Answer: About 90 thousand flights(1.54%) were canceled in 2015.
 0.84% cancellations were due to weather.
 0.43% cancellations were due to Airline/Carrier.

 ![image](https://github.com/user-attachments/assets/e8f84d16-a1cf-4d69-9ba9-48ef01aa0acc)